 Paul O'Gorman has been in General Practice at Halswellhealth since 1989.
 He enjoys all aspects of family medicine and finds the opportunities to get to know families over time particularly rewarding.
 He graduated from the University of Otago Medical School in 1981 and returned to Christchurch after travelling overseas.
 He is a fellow of the Royal New Zealand College of General Practitioners, a member of Pegasus Health and also works with the Police.
 Paul is not currently enrolling new patients.

 Having previously read English Literature at Durham University, Katharine returned to studying and went on to graduate from the University of Nottingham Medical School in 2010.
 After working in the NHS in the UK she moved to New Zealand in 2011.
-Katharine has worked at both Christchurch and Dunedin Hospitals, gaining experience in Paediatrics, Womens Health, General Medicine and Surgery until joining Halswellhealth in early 2015.
-She is passionate about all aspects of General Practice and Family Health.
-Katharine is kept busy outside of work with two energetic young children and an unruly lifestyle block.
+During her career Katharine has gained hospital experience in various medical and surgical specialties until joining Halswellhealth in early 2015.
+She is passionate about all aspects of General Practice with a particular interest in Paediatrics and Women’s Health.
+Outside of work Katharine is kept busy with two energetic young children and an unruly lifestyle block.
 When she finds the time she enjoys reading, painting, playing tennis, is a keen golfer and loves the outdoors.
 Katharine is not currently enrolling new patients.

 Gaye works part time at Halswellhealth covering for staff on leave.
 She has been a GP in Christchurch since 1997 and is a graduate of the University of Otago Medical School.
 Working part time enables her to follow her interests outside of medicine: gardening, helping with conservation and community projects and having adventures.